 Let us help you get your 2022 taxes done!

-Our tax clinic is open from March 1 to April 28, 2023, to support community members looking to file taxes and learn more about the process, how to file and more!
+Our tax clinic is open from March 1 until the end of May, 2023, to support community members looking to file taxes and learn more about the process, how to file and more!

 Hours: Wednesdays and Thursdays, 10 a.m. – 1 p.m.